Ice Cream Ingredients

 Dextrose

-Also known as glucose, corn sugar or grape sugar, dextrose is a sugar that tastes less sweet than table sugar while still having a stronger freezing point depression, which makes it interesting for use in ice cream.
+Also known as glucose, corn sugar or grape sugar, dextrose is a sugar that tastes less sweet than table sugar while having a stronger freezing point depression, which makes it interesting for use in ice cream.

-Note: while “dextrose” and “glucose” are both names for the same chemical compound, what’s sold under the name “dextrose” is the pure form and should not be confused with glucose syrup.
+Note that while “dextrose” and “glucose” are both names for the same chemical compound, what’s sold under the name “dextrose” is the pure form and should not be confused with glucose syrup.

 Value per 100 g